-- The SFSP is a program funded by the U.S. Department of Agriculture (USDA) and administered by the Missouri Department of Health & Senior Services-Bureau of Community Food and Nutrition Assistance (CFNA). - The SFSP provides nutritious meals to needy children age 18 and under during the summer months when school lunch and breakfast programs are not operating.
-The program also provides meals to individuals aged 18-21 who are determined by a State educational agency to be mentally or physically disabled, and who participate in a school program for the mentally or physically disabled during the regular school year. - SFSP Sponsors receive financial and technical support to operate and administer the program.
+- The SFSP is a nutrition program federally funded by the United States Department of Agriculture, Food and Nutrition Services (USDA, FNS) and administered by individual states.
+In Missouri, SFSP is administered through the Missouri Department of Health and Senior Services-Community Food and Nutrition Assistance (DHSS-CFNA). - The SFSP provides nutritious meals to needy children ages 18 and under during the summer months when school lunch and breakfast programs are not operating or during time of emergency.
+The program also provides meals to individual's ages 18-21 who are determined by a state educational agency to be mentally or physically disabled, and who participate in a school program for mentally or physically disabled during the regular school year. - > SFSP sponsors receive financial and technical support to operate and administer the program.